nus-oss/nus-oss.github.io/pages/iwm.md

 * If you are selected for an IWM@NUS-OSS, you will be **_officially_ enrolled in the <tooltip content="i.e., CP3108A/B">target module</tooltip> in semester 1** (i.e., Aug-Dec) of the following AY.
   * However, the work can begin earlier e.g., during the summer.
 You can even finish the work during the summer itself.
   * You are responsible for ensuring that you are officially eligible to take the target module.
+    CP3108A/B enrollment is controlled by the SoC UG office (not by NUS-OSS or prof Damith).

 ---

 ## {{ icon_tick }} Enrolling

-* A _call for application_ will be sent out year 2 computing students around mid-May (and in some years, again in late-July).
+* A _call for application_ will be sent out to year-2 computing students around mid-May (and in some years, again in late-July).
-* You can also apply any time using [this form](https://forms.gle/56mfhBmeksr2hju58) but the chance of acceptance is higher when applying between late April and early Aug.
+* You can also apply any time using [this form](https://forms.gle/56mfhBmeksr2hju58) but the chance of acceptance is higher when applying during the summer period.
 * If you are selected (after some initial screening), you will be informed how to enroll officially in the target module.

 ---